bogaudio/BogaudioModules/README.md

 By default, the output is capped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the maximum of the two inputs in the top section.
-The NEG circuit is independently polpyphonic based on its input.
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the first/topmost input.
+The NEG circuit is independently polyphonic based on its input.

 #### SWITCH